 Olopatadine is an antihistamine medication.

-Olopatadine is an antihistamine and mast cell stabilizer , marketed as an ophthalmic solution for the prevention of eye pruritus due to allergic conjunctivitis and as a nasal spray for seasonal allergic rhinitis .
+Olopatadine is an antihistamine and mast cell stabilizer, marketed as an ophthalmic solution to prevent eye pruritus due to allergic conjunctivitis and as a nasal spray for seasonal allergic rhinitis.

-It comes in two ways; in eye drops and also in nasal spray.
+It comes in two ways; eye drops and also in nasal spray.

 Ophthalmic olopatadine is used to treat eye symptoms of allergic conjunctivitis and other allergic conditions, such as inflammation, itching, and burning.

 In the nasal spray presentation, it is used for seasonal allergic rhinitis in the treatment of sneezing and runny nose due to these allergies.

 Mechanism of action